 All DNA is transferable.
 Some viruses, which are not even cells but mere snippets of DNA, have even been assimilated into human DNA during our evolutionary history (see Wikipedia, "Human Endogenous Retrovirus").

 Even more interestingly, today insulin for diabetics is produced by taking human DNA and putting it in bacteria or yeast cells so that they produce the exact insulin that our bodies produce.
-Here's how the International Diabetes Foundation describes it:
+Here's how the National Institutes of Health describes it:

 Whether you object to evolution or not, you have to admit that this method of insulin production is amazing.